schematical/techdebt/TechDebt/SCOPE.md

 Toggle Mechanism: Player clicks server; NPCDevOps runs to it.
 On arrival, NPCDevOps flips the state (ON to OFF or vice-versa).

 Tech Debt: Each ON server has a visible Tech Debt counter that increases over time.
 This counter is converted into an increasing chance of a fire event when it hits certain thresholds.
-A dedicated NPCDevOps assigned to Maintenance expends EH (S2) to slowly reduce this counter.
+A dedicated NPCDevOps assigned to Maintenance works to slowly reduce this counter.

 S4: Events and Hazards (Background Teams)